Big boost for Ivanka's paid parental leave plan

 Ivanka Trump has a dream: That all new mothers and fathers in America can take paid time off to bond with their kid(s).

-She's convinced her father to make "paid family leave" a priority, and now she's pushing Congress to act.
+She's convinced her father to make "paid family leave" a priority.
+It's in Trump's budget plan, and now she's pushing Congress to act.

-Her efforts got a big boost on Tuesday from a bipartisan group of Washington DC's top scholars.
-The group put out a report calling for the U.S. to enact paid family leave with a title that says it all: "Paid Family and Medical Leave: An issue whose time has come."
+Her efforts got a big boost on Tuesday from both the right and the left.
+A bipartisan group of Washington DC's top scholars put out a report calling for the U.S. to enact paid family leave.
+The report title that says it all: "Paid Family and Medical Leave: An issue whose time has come."

 It calls for eight weeks of paid leave for mothers and fathers.
 New parents would be eligible to receive up to $600 a week.